harry-mccallum-oliver/dotfiles/README.md

 # Harry's configuration files

-This repository contains dotfiles (configuration) files.
+This repository contains dotfiles (configuration files).

 To try these dotfiles